mattermost/docs/source/help/getting-started/signing-in.rst

-Signing in
+Signing In
 ==========

-Accessing your Mattermost workspace
+Accessing your Mattermost Workspace
 ------------------------------------

 An invite is required to access Mattermost.
 A member of your Mattermost workspace can send an invitation via email or by providing you with a link.

 Sign In
 --------

 To sign in, navigate to the Mattermost sign-in page.
-You can get the URL of the sign-in page from your administrator or in an invitation email.
+You can get the URL of the sign-in page from your System Admin or in an invitation email.
 We recommend bookmarking the site so you can easily find it again.

 After signing in, the team that appears first on your team sidebar will open.
 If you have not joined a team, the Team Selection page opens where you can view a list of teams that you can join.

 .. contents::